BBC television drama: The 'golden age' of BBC drama

 Newman's reign saw a large number of popular and critically acclaimed dramas go out on the BBC, with Doctor Who, Z-Cars, Doctor Finlay's Casebook and the epic The Forsyte Saga picking up viewers while the likes of The Wednesday Play and Theatre 625 presented challenging ideas to the audience.
-Newman left the staff of the BBC once his five-year contract expired in 1967, departing for an unsuccessful attempt to break into the film industry.
+Newman left the staff of the BBC once his five-year contract expired at the end of 1967, departing for an unsuccessful attempt to break into the film industry.
 He was replaced by Head of Serials Shaun Sutton, initially on an acting basis combined with his existing role, but permanently from 1969.

 Sutton became the BBC's longest-serving Head of Drama, serving as such until 1981 and during the BBC's move from black and white into colour broadcasting.
-His era took in the whole of the 1970s, a time when the BBC enjoyed large viewing figures, positive audience reaction and generally high production values across a range of programmes, with drama enjoying a particularly well-received spell.
-The Wednesday Play transformed into the equally celebrated and longer running Play for Today in 1970; later in the decade the BBC began a run of producing every single Shakespeare play, a run which Sutton himself would later take over the producer's role on following his departure from the Head of Drama position in the early 1980s.
+His tenure covered took the entire decade of the 1970s, a time when the BBC enjoyed large viewing figures, positive audience reaction, and generally high production values across a range of programmes, with drama enjoying a particularly well-received spell.
+The Wednesday Play transformed into the equally celebrated and longer running Play for Today in 1970; later in the decade the BBC began a period of producing every single Shakespeare play, a run in which Sutton himself took over the producer's role following his departure from the Head of Drama position in the early 1980s.

 Popular dramas such as Doctor Who and Z-Cars continued into the new decade, and were joined by costume dramas following The Forsyte Saga such as The Pallisers, The Onedin Line and Poldark.
 Family-audience based period dramas, often adaptations such as The Eagle of the Ninth (1977), were popular on Sunday afternoons, with the 'Classic Serial' strand which ran there becoming something of an institution until the early 1990s.
-Another success between 1973 and 1977 was the popular Warship drama series, filmed with a documentary-like look for forty-five episodes over four seasons on a Royal Navy frigate.
+Another success between 1973 and 1977 was the popular Warship drama series, filmed with a documentary-like look for 45 episodes over four seasons on a Royal Navy frigate.
 Along with many BBC dramas of the decade, Warship was also very successful in countries such as Ireland and Australia.